AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-virtual-machine-management-with-vagrant/README.md

 To accomplish this, Vagrant reads files that describe various aspects of a virtual machine.
 These aspects range from what hardware to virtualize (e.g., how many network adapters the virtual machine should have, or how much memory should be installed into it), to what commands should be run when the virtual machine boots up for the first time (e.g., which software packages to install to prepare it for a given use).
 All of this information is contained within [a file literally named `Vagrantfile`](https://www.vagrantup.com/docs/vagrantfile/).

 A single `Vagrantfile` is intended to describe a complete Vagrant *project*.
 When Vagrant finds a `Vagrantfile`, the folder in which the `Vagrantfile` is found is considered the Vagrant *project root*.
-For the purposes of this lab, we will be using separate Vagrant projects for each virtual machine.
-This means we will be creating two `Vagrantfile`s, one for the SSH server and the other for our SSH client.

 > :bulb: A single `Vagrantfile` can actually describe the configuration of multiple virtual machines.
 See the [Vagrant multi-machine](#vagrant-multi-machine) discussion for more information on this Vagrant feature.